 As already mentioned, the costs consist largely of the logistics.
 However, it is a mistake to believe that it is the simplest and fastest thing is to leave the shipment to the supplier.
 Most sellers make this mistake.

 Our tip is exactly opposite: Never use the supplier’s shipping line – unless there is no other choice.

 Instead, a carrier who is on his own side should be chosen, since this is the only way to ensure a certain control over the consignment.
 Sometimes, due to capacity problems, it is difficult to get a seat with the shipping companies or the airline, for example in the middle of the high season.

-12. The production of a new product requires time (Sometimes a lot)
+Step 11: The production of a new product requires time (Sometimes a lot)

 How long the production takes in China is also dependent on the product itself.
 For this, Amazon dealers simply have to keep in mind that for example, the development of the iPhone 7 lasted more than two years.
 Of course, this is not transferable to all commodities, but to a certain point.
 Four to six weeks production time (sometimes even 3 months) and the time for delivery and customs clearance also again may take at least four weeks.

-All this should be taken into your amazon strategic plan.
+All this should be taken into your Amazon strategic plan.
 Therefore, one should always take time to calculate all of this BEFORE the inventory in the Amazon Seller Central runs to zero, or below a critical amount.